cclerc12/project-manager/README.md

 ## Create a Database

 Prisma defaults to Postgres.
-I suggest going to [Railway.app](https://railway.app/) and spinning one up if you don't have a local instance.
+I suggest going to [Railway.app](https://railway.app/) and spinning up a db if you don't have a local instance.

 ## Add postgres db URL in .env